JCUS-CMS/assignment-2-client-website-cp3402-2020-group-10/README.md

 # CP3402-2020
+The reason I use readme is because I already finish all my part, but i didn't connect to github.
+Therefore I use readme to describe my commit
-Hello this is the third change, I updated two blogs and pictures This is the fourth change, I updated another two blogs and pictures
+Hello this is the third change, I updated two blogs and pictures This is the fourth change, I updated another two blogs and pictures Sixth change, I added 4 blogs for visitor to click into.